U.S. Tax Form 8829—Expenses for Business Use of Your Home

 In addition to exclusive use, your home office must be your principal place of business.
 A principal place of business can include:

-• The place where you meet clients or customers
+• The place where you meet clients or customers.

-• Where you do substantial administrative or management activities, and you don’t have another fixed location where you also perform a substantial amount of these activities
+• Where you do substantial administrative or management activities, and you don’t have another fixed location where you also perform a substantial amount of these activities.

-If you use your home office to do most of your management activities, for example, but also do some occasionally from your hotel room while traveling, your home office could still qualify for the deduction.
+If you use your home office to do most of your management activities, but also do some occasionally from your hotel room while traveling, your home office could still qualify for the deduction.
 Or, if you meet clients outside of your home but still do most of your management activities in your home office, your home office may still qualify for the deduction.

 If you use part of your home as storage space for inventory and samples, and have no other fixed location for your business, that space can also qualify for the home office deduction.